rtbrick/bngblaster/docsrc/sources/controller.rst

 ------------

-The BNG Blaster controller should run on any modern Linux distribution but is primarily tested on Ubuntu 18.04 LTS, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS (recommended).
+The BNG Blaster controller should run on any modern Linux distribution but is primarily tested on Ubuntu 22.04 LTS and Ubuntu 24.04 LTS.

 Download and install Debian package: https://github.com/rtbrick/bngblaster-controller/releases